Waqar-Khattak/Blood-Cell-Classification-Using-Deep-Learning/README.md

 # Blood Cell Classification Using Deep Learning

 A comprehensive deep learning project for classifying blood cell types using PyTorch and Convolutional Neural Networks.
+PyTorch project for classifying blood-cell images into 8 types using SimpleCNN, ImprovedCNN, and ResNet architectures, with data augmentation, ablation studies, and detailed evaluation.

 ## Project Overview